feather-design-system/feather-design-system/docs/Components/Dialog/README.md

 ---
 title: "Dialog"
 pre: "@featherds/dialog"
-description: "Dialogs present additional information or make requests for input."
+description: "Provides easy access to important information and/or limits focus to the interaction required for a user to complete a given task."
 lang: en-US
 tags: ["Dialog", "component"]
 menu: components